cns-iu/map4sci/README.md

 # map4sci

-Implementation of a graph algorithm that uses a multi level tree based approach for interactive graph visualization with semantic zoom (ZMLT).

-The research paper can be found [here.](https://arxiv.org/pdf/1906.05996.pdf)
+Welcome to the implementation of the graph algorithm that uses a multi-level tree-based approach for interactive graph visualization with semantic zoom, also known as ZMLT.
+This project is based on a research paper which can be found at the link provided in the project description.

-This algorithm uses the [BatchTree implementation](https://github.com/khaled-rahman/BatchTree) of the ZMLT layout algorithm.
+The ZMLT algorithm is designed to provide an efficient and interactive way to visualize large graphs by using a multi-level tree-based approach.
+This approach is particularly useful for graphs with complex structures, where traditional force-directed layout algorithms may not produce the desired results.

+This implementation of the ZMLT algorithm uses three layout algorithms - [BatchTree implementation](https://github.com/khaled-rahman/BatchTree), [CG](https://github.com/cns-iu/map4sci-CG), and [DELG](https://github.com/cns-iu/map4sci-DELG) - to generate layouts for the input graphs.
+These algorithms are known for their efficiency and ability to handle large graphs.

+The ZMLT algorithm also provides semantic zoom functionality, which enables users to zoom in and out of the graph while maintaining the integrity of the graph structure.
+This functionality is especially useful when exploring large graphs that have multiple levels of detail.

+This implementation of the ZMLT algorithm is designed to be user-friendly and easy to use.
+We hope that this project will be a useful resource for researchers, developers, and anyone who needs to visualize large graphs in an interactive and efficient way.

 ## Quick Start